• Skip to primary navigation

 • Vegan chocolate - you can use either vegan chocolate chips or chocolate chunks.

-• Maple syrup - one of my favourite natural sweeteners that gives these cookies just the right amount of sweetness.
+• Maple syrup - one of my favourite natural sweeteners that gives these cookies just the right amount of sweetness while keeping them refined sugar free.

-• If serving a crowd you can easily double or triple this recipe.
+• If serving a crowd you can double or triple this recipe.

-• To make these cookies paleo: swap the rolled oats for finely shredded coconut and be sure to choose a paleo friendly protein powder and paleo friendly chocolate.
+• To make these cookies paleo: swap the rolled oats for finely shredded coconut and use a paleo protein powder and paleo chocolate.

-• To keep these refined sugar free I use chocolate chips or chocolate chunks sweetened with coconut sugar!
+• To keep these vegan protein cookies refined sugar free: use chocolate chips or chocolate chunks sweetened with coconut sugar.

-Store these cookies in an air tight container for up to 4 days, or in the fridge for up to 7 days.
+• Storage: Store these cookies in an airtight container at room temperature for up to 4 days, or in the fridge for up to 7 days.

 A baking sheet full of protein cookies with chocolate.